LDankert/ANNs-Tensorflow/README.md

 ## Homework 03
 We did this assignment in a jupyter-notebook in google colab.
-You can easy acces it with google colab, enjoy.
+You can easily access it with google colab, enjoy.